kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 ### Appendix K to Part 141—Special Preparation Courses

-1\. *Applicability.* This appendix prescribes the minimum curriculum for the special preparation courses that are listed in §141.11 of this part.
+1\. *Applicability.* This appendix prescribes the minimum curriculum for the special preparation courses that are listed in [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.11   Pilot school ratings.|§141.11]] of this part.

 2\. *Eligibility for enrollment.* Prior to enrolling in the flight portion of a special preparation course, a person must hold a pilot certificate, flight instructor certificate, or ground instructor certificate that is appropriate for the exercise of the operating privileges or authorizations sought.